+We know that a person in combat can receive physical wounds.
+We are also familiar with psychological wounds.
+But have you ever considered that you may also have experienced a "soul wound?"
 Many people go to war feeling three-meters-tall and bullet-proof.
 But then they experience trauma that is beyond what they expected, trained for, or had ever experienced before.
 It rattles them to their very core and their self-image is altered significantly.
 The part of them that relates to the world around them and to God, the part that interprets and explains to themselves what has happened to them doesn't function as it did before.
 Fear, anger, hypervigilance, and despair take control.

 But it's important to understand that you are not broken.
 You are wounded.
 And wounds can heal - if they are properly cared for.
-If you want to heal, the worst thing you can do is be passive about it, to pretend it didn't happen, to stuff down the painful memories and hope they don't come back.
+You didn't start this war.
+You didn't want to experience trauma.
+But you did.
+And if you want to heal, the worst thing you can do is be passive about it, to pretend it didn't happen, to stuff down the painful memories and hope they don't come back.
 They always will.
 But if you take the initiative, if you are diligent about seeking your healing, and partner with God in the process He lays out to bring you once again to a place of strength and stability, you will heal.
-God can bring you to a new place, a better place, a stronger place, a place from which you can help others who experience trauma and be better prepared for future trauma.
+Things won't go back to the way they were before your trauma.
+That's a bell that can't get un-rung.
+But God can bring you to a new place, a better place, a stronger place, a place from which you can help others who experience trauma and be better prepared for future trauma.
 Because of your wounds, when you heal YOU can help lead us through these traumatic times.